What's distance learning?

-The beauty of online courses/distance learning is that you can do it from anywhere.
+The beauty of online courses or distance learning is that you can do it from anywhere.
 The University of London, for example, offers online courses to international students.

 MOOCs offer university-level courses without the need to complete an entire programme of studies.
 They give you a flexible, affordable way to learn new skills and are becoming increasingly popular.

 Video-based, they offer interaction either through peer review and group collaboration or automated feedback through objective, online assessments (including quizzes and exams).
 Videos are normally short and most of the activity takes place in online discussion groups and forums.

 - Accessing quality courses at a lower cost (most courses are free)